jordyderosa/OAT_TESTING/readme.md

 ## About Laravel

 The project use laravel as framework so you can clone this repo.
-You have to have to install the dependeces by launching the command
+You have to install the dependeces by launching the command
 ```sh
 composer install
 ```